TL;DR

 In the simplest terms, a trust is a legal arrangement that allows you to give an asset (in this case, your FIB policy) to a few people you trust (the 'trustees') to look after for the benefit of others (the 'beneficiaries').

-When you take out a life insurance policy, you are creating a valuable asset that will pay out upon your death.
+When you take out a life insurance policy, you are creating a valuable asset that may pay out upon your death.
 Without a trust, this asset becomes part of your 'estate' – the total sum of all your property and money.
 Your estate must then go through probate before anything can be distributed to your heirs, and it may be subject to Inheritance Tax.

 Using a trust neatly solves these two major problems.